State of AIDS Care 2004: One World, Multiple Standards

 Ramos-Filho stated that his country will only retain its global reputation in HIV care and treatment if it is able to grapple with these regional differences and with the feminization of the disease.
 Finally, he shared various data revealing the relative success of Brazil in achieving ARV price reductions through a mixture of generic manufacture and price negotiation for brand name drugs.
 Of particular note is the fact that the mean price reduction has been nearly twice as great for drugs that are produced locally versus those imported from abroad (83 percent versus 47 percent).

-Botswana is the first African nation to embrace the challenge of ART delivery on a national scale, in the face of the second highest HIV prevalence rate in the world (37.3 percent).6 Ernest Darkoh (Botswana National ARV Program, Gaborone) endeavored to describe how HIV care and treatment efforts in the diamond-rich country are unfolding.
+6 Ernest Darkoh (Botswana National ARV Program, Gaborone) endeavored to describe how HIV care and treatment efforts in the diamond-rich country are unfolding.

 Nestled in the current epicenter of the AIDS pandemic, Botswana benefits from a longstanding civil peace and from a commitment at the highest political levels to combat the nation's AIDS epidemic.
 In 2001, the government of Botswana made the commitment to provide ART to all those in need.
 This promise has been coming to fruition gradually through "Masa," the national ART program (named after a Setswana word meaning "new dawn") and its various governmental and private sector components, including a collaboration between Botswana's government, the Bill & Melinda Gates Foundation, and the Merck Company Foundation, known as the African Comprehensive HIV/AIDS Partnerships (ACHAP).